wizard3107/fly_plane/README.md

 # fly_plane

-We are in our fourth unit of MASAI.
+We are in our fourth unit in MASAI School.
 We got a project in construct week at masai which is developed by using HTML, CSS and javascript.Our team has made a project on fly plane.
 We divided tha work of project in our group so that everyone can contribute equally.